gvisoc/gvisoc.github.io/_posts/2020-06-27-From macOS to Plasma making myself at home.md

 ![The Application menu showing the VS Code menu.
 Notice that the VS Code windows doesn't have a replica of the menu](/assets/globalmenu.png){: .center-image }

 Also, as the only warning, you will depend on the application developer to make the application menu to comply with this UX convention.
-One example of an application thatdoesn't publish its menu, is Firefox.
+One example of an application that doesn't publish its menu, is Firefox.
 I find this very annoying, as its macOS version does provide a global application menu to the Mac menubar.
 I guess this is an example of a restrictive, *policied* desktop environment that *requires compliance*, as macOS does, as opposed to an environment with a much more loose set of definitions and choices, such as GNU/Linux' desktop environments are.

 # Recovering the Bits of the macOS Dock that I Like and Miss
 I always had an almost empty Dock in my Mac.
 It only had the Trash and Finder icons, but because you really can't get rid of them, but what I found somehow useful was to have the open applications there.